Agile Deliberation: Concept Deliberation for Subjective Visual Classification: Example Definitions

-\textbf{Prompts that generate borderline/in-scope descriptions of the subjective concept} \begin{promptbox} <role>You are an expert linguist who is good at brainstorming creatively.</role> <input> You are given a structured concept definition and a list of previously generated descriptions. </input> <task> Your task is to generate {num_descriptions} more description that covers a possibly {image_type} category of images.
+\begin{promptbox} <role>You are an expert linguist who is good at brainstorming creatively.</role> <input> You are given a structured concept definition and a list of previously generated descriptions. </input> <task> Your task is to generate {num_descriptions} more description that covers a possibly {image_type} category of images.
 This category of images should be different from the categories covered by previous descriptions.
 Since users still explore and improve their concept definition, you should also consider similar categories that might be fully covered by the current definition but are relevant.
 This generated description will later be used to find images that satisfy the concept through a search engine. </task>

 <define-a-concept> Before answering the question, it is a must for you to understand how we define a concept in a structured and iterative way. - If the concept is defined by a list of necessary conditions, then an image is in-scope if it satisfies all necessary conditions. - If the concept is defined by a list of positive and negative conditions, then an image is in-scope if it satisfies at least one positive condition and does not satisfy any negative condition. - A concept can be first defined by a list of necessary conditions, and then each necessary condition can be further defined by a list of positive and negative conditions. </define-a-concept> <image-type> - in-scope: images that are likely to be in-scope for the concept. - ambiguous: images that are borderline in-scope for the concept.
 There are some important ambiguities that the concept definition does not articulate clearly. - out-of-scope: images that are likely to be out-of-scope for the concept. </image-type>